-As part of the Central Florida Intelligence Community Center for Academic Excellence’s (CF-ICCAE) programming for the upcoming year, we will be starting a Book Club in order to enrich student learning about intelligence using materials that, while interesting and even potentially exciting, may not fit into the general course curriculum.
+As part of the Central Florida Intelligence Community Center for Academic Excellence’s (CF-ICCAE) programming for the upcoming year, we will be continuing our Book Club in order to enrich student learning about intelligence using materials that, while interesting and even potentially exciting, may not fit into the general course curriculum.

-All students- graduate and undergraduate students of all majors- are welcome to attend the meetings, and we will have copies of each book available on a first-come, first-served (FCFS) basis.
+All students- graduate and undergraduate students of all majors- are welcome to attend the meetings, and we will have copies of each book available on a first-come, first-served basis.
 These can be picked up at the ICCAE office in Howard Phillips Hall, Room 314.
-This is for students who are interested in the club and/or the ICCAE but cannot make the full-time commitment, or may have specific interest or knowledge of the book for the next meeting.
 Note that receiving a copy of the books and not attending the meeting without prior notice may disqualify you from receiving further copies.

 The book we will be discussing is:

 The Main Enemy: The Inside Story of the CIA’s Final Showdown with the KGB by Milt Bearden and James Risen